Howard County has an abundance of what west Baltimore residents need: jobs.

 The idea for the Howard County reverse-commuting program--commonly called that because it takes people opposite the typical commuting pattern from suburbs to cities--came from Empower Baltimore.
 Balser heard about it and then learned of a new source of federal money, the Reverse Commute and Access to Jobs Grant.

 The county will receive about $327,000 from the Federal Transit Administration, an amount matched by the state and the empowerment management corporation.
 Balser said the county is doing an in-kind match of about $132,000, by coordinating the job fairs, marketing the program and handling administrative details.
-The county will contract out the transportation service to a private group, which would provide rides to Baltimore residents free of charge.
+It will contract out the transportation service to a private group, which would provide rides to Baltimore residents free of charge.

 "These are folks who have barriers to working," Balser said.
 "At least one of those is transportation.
 We don't want to create another barrier" by charging for it.